Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

     - Bee hives/nests will force the bees out when underwater
   - Improved falling block physics with destructive effects
   - Elytra can be de-activated in survival mode by sneaking
+  - Improved recipes
+  - TNT is more volatile and most explosions create chain reactions
+    - Gamerule, tntExplodes=false will stop regular tnt from exploding as well as remove all explosion volatility and chain reactions
+  - Sleeping now passes time on status effects
+  - Refurbished biomes and structures
+    - 5 new overworld biomes
+    - 4 new structures
+  - 3 new advancement tabs representing compendiums to unlock with lore and brief descriptions for each entry
+    - Biomes are unlocked when entering the respective biome on solid ground, but on the surface in the overworld and end the sky must be seen
+    - Structures are unlocked when entering the respective structure
+    - Mobs are unlocked by completing certain tasks/challenges as well as looking at them through a spyglass
+  - More mobs now have non-zero knockback resistance
+  - Many items are now immune to fire and some are immune to lava and or explosions
+  - Swords can block most attacks (except for wooden and stone), but with a smaller delay frame than a shield and not explosions or projectiles